 The Infineon product portfolio here is best prepared and offers many product families with high integration:

-- SBC (System Basis Chip) which gathers in one product a system supply, communication interface, diagnosis, switching functions and failsafe output with best-in-class quiescent current
+- OPTIREG™ SBC (System Basis Chip) gathers in one product a system supply, communication interface, diagnosis, switching functions, and failsafe output with the best-in-class quiescent current.

-- NovalithIC™, low ohmic protected single Half-Bridge Switch (with integrated MOSFETs)
+- MOTIX™ Single half-bridge IC, low ohmic protected single Half-Bridge Switch (with integrated MOSFETs)